johannnamr/MSc-Project-Code/README.md

 # MSc-Project-Code
 This repository contains the source code for my MSc Project on "Scalable Inference for Generative Models using Quasi-Monte Carlo".
+It is optimised for the use with [Google Colab](https://colab.research.google.com/) and mounts the Google drive to load required other notebooks located in the default folder for Colab notebooks.
+For local use, file paths have to be adjusted where indicated.

 ## Content of sub-folders: